ibm-cloud-docs/solution-tutorials/mean-stack.md

 5. Click **View All Tests**
    ![](images/solution7/alert_frequency.png)

-Availability Monitoring runs synthetic tests from locations around the world, around the clock to proactively detect and fix performance issues before they impact users.
+Availability Monitoring constantly runs synthetic tests from locations around the world to proactively detect and fix performance issues before they impact users.

 ## Summary

-In this tutorial, you deployed a MEAN stack application using Compose for MongoDB, we covered how to scale the database and monitor the application performance.
+In this tutorial, you deployed a MEAN stack application using Compose for MongoDB to the IBM Cloud.
+We also covered how to scale the database and monitor the application performance.

 You learned how to:

-- Create and run a starter Node.js app locally
+- Create and run a basic Node.js app locally
-- Create a Compose for MongoDB database on Bluemix
+- Create a Compose for MongoDB database on the IBM Cloud
-- Deploy the Node.js app to Bluemix
+- Deploy the Node.js app to the IBM Cloud
-- Scaling MongoDB Resources
+- Scale MongoDB Resources
 - Monitor application performance